fwupd/fwupd/plugins/ccgx/README.md

 ## Vendor ID Security

 The vendor ID is set from the USB vendor, for example set to `USB:0x04B4`

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### Trigger Code

+DMC devices need a specified trigger code to request the device to update the firmware and the trigger code depends on the devices.

+Since: 1.8.0

 ## External Interface Access